vuejs/docs/src/guide/component-slots.md

 A `<slot>` outlet without `name` implicitly has the name "default".

-To provide content to named slots, we can use the `v-slot` directive on a `<template>`, providing the name of the slot as `v-slot`'s argument:
+To provide content to named slots, we need to use the `v-slot` directive on a `<template>` element, providing the name of the slot as `v-slot`'s argument:

 ```html
 <base-layout>